Products

 Why don't you use pipe and stone for the underdrain?

 Perforated pipes usually have 2-5% of their surface area open for water to move into the pipe.
 This limitation restricts flow and prevents the FocalPoint system from operating at its maximum efficiency.
-The high-performance underdrain that comes with FocalPoint has a surface that is 90% open area, allowing for much greater flow through the system.
+The high-performance underdrain that comes with FocalPoint has a surface that is 90% open area.
+This allows for much greater flow through the system.

 Can I use a different underdrain?

-The underdrain supplied with the FocalPoint ensures the system performs as specified, and other options must be avoided.
-Ferguson Waterworks provides multiple underdrain depth options to ensure there is a good fit for every type of project.
-Contact your local Ferguson Waterworks Representative for more information about the underdrain options available to you.
+The underdrain supplied with the FocalPoint ensures the system performs as specified; avoid other options.
+Ferguson Waterworks provides multiple underdrain depths to ensure there is a good fit for every type of project.
+Contact your local Ferguson Waterworks Representative for more information about underdrain options.

 How do you maintain the underdrain?